WltrH/WltrH/README.md

 Hi! and welcome to my profile.

-Former Developer turned Manager, I have worked for more than 10 years as an IT manager in various fields and 3 years as a developer.
+Former Developer turned Manager, I worked for almost 10 years as an IT Manager in different areas and 3 years as a Developer.

-Since the beginning of 2022 I decided to go back to the world of Blockchain development and Data analysis.
+Since the beginning of the year 2022 I decided to come back to the world of development especially in the Blockchain and data analysis environments.

 ---